nadireag/Renewable-Energy/README.md

 * Use HTML, CSS and JavaScript on the front end.

-* Use D3, Plotly, Chart.js and Leaflet to visualize the data.
+* Use D3, Plotly and Leaflet to visualize the data.

 ## Development Team